pascal-fb-martin/houserelays/README.md

 If on is 0, the output is configured as open-drain, the on command sets the output to 0, and the off command sets the output to 1.

 If on is 1, the output is configured as 3-state, the on command sets the output to 1, and the off command sets the output to 0.

+The gear attribute is used by applications to filter which control points to show on their user interface.
+The typical values are valve (irrigation) and light.

 ## Web API